KosumovicDenis/kosu-graph/README.md

 ## Graph for mapping a maze

-Testing graph for mapping a maze while exporing it.
+Testing graph for mapping a maze while exploring it.